PUBG Mobile: Downloads

 PUBG Mobile was the second most-downloaded mobile game of 2018, with nearly 300 million downloads worldwide.
 The game's largest market was China, which accounted for 29% of the game's downloads, followed by India and the United States, each with about 10% (30 million) of its downloads.
 It was the most-installed battle royale game of 2018, with about 200 million more installs than Fortnite.
 In March 2021, PUBG Mobile had accumulated more than a billion downloads outside of China.
-Including Peacekeeper Elite, the Chinese version of the game, and Battlegrounds Mobile India, the game had a total player count of around 1.3 billion as of December 2022.
+Including Game for Peace, the Chinese version of the game, and Battlegrounds Mobile India, the game had a monthly player count of around 30 million daily active users as of 2026.
+In January 2026, PUBG Mobile achieved over 1 billion downloads on the Play Store alone, making it one of the most popular games on the internet.
+The game receives regular updates and seasonal events, contributing to its continued popularity across multiple regions.
+Although PUBG Mobile has hundreds of millions of downloads globally, its active player base in the United Kingdom is generally considered smaller than in regions such as India, Pakistan, and Southeast Asia, where the game has a stronger esports presence and a larger community.

 Revenue

 PUBG Mobile grossed in Japan in 2018.
 PUBG Mobile grossed over in revenue by August 2020.
 PUBG Mobile grossed over in 2020, making it the highest-grossing game of the year and bringing its total revenue to over as of December 2020.
 That figure had increased to over $9 billion as of December 2022.
 In 2025, Krafton has reported record breaking earning at $1.85 billion with net profits of 119% YoY as of December 2024.